Oswald Peraza Preview, Player Props: Yankees vs. Brewers

 Oswald Peraza At The Plate

-- In 33 games played this season, he has not hit a home run.
+- He has not hit a home run in his 34 games this season.

 - In eight games this year, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored a run in eight of 33 games so far this season.
+- He has scored a run in eight of 34 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.